Thursday, 29 May 2014

 016. Pharwala Fort - Islamabad

-Ever heard about Pharwala?
-May be not.
-Although, it is not far away from Islamabad.
-So next time if you make a plan for an excursion, think about it.
-It is just 18 kilometers away from the airport signals on Islambad Highway.
-After travelling for about 2.5 kms in the direction of Rawat, turn to left on Mehfooz Shaheed road, and continue eastarward for 16 kms.
-You will reach Bagh Jogian, the nearest village to Pharwala fort.
-Now onward you will have to walk for about half a kilometer to enter the fort, as it is on the eastern side of the Soan river.
+Ever heard of Pharwala?
+Maybe not.
+Though it's not far from Islamabad, it's often overlooked.
+So next time you’re planning an excursion, consider visiting it.
+Pharwala Fort is situated just 18 kilometers from the old airport signal on Islamabad Highway.
+After traveling about 2.5 kilometers toward Rawat, turn left onto Mehfooz Shaheed Road and continue eastward for 16 kilometers.
+You’ll arrive at Bagh Jogian, the nearest village to Pharwala Fort.
+From there, you'll need to walk about half a kilometer to reach the fort, which lies on the eastern bank of the Soan River.

-This is a big fort with an area of about 36 acres and situated just on the east of Soan river, on a high ground, at 33˚ 37' 14" N, 73˚ 18' 02" E. As we can expect, the fort is in a dilapidated condition, virtually a ruin.
-A few gates are still standing and still can be restored to their original condition.
-The walls of the fort have almost totally fallen apart.
+The fort spans approximately 36 acres and is situated on elevated ground at 33° 37' 14" N, 73° 18' 02" E. As expected, the structure is in a dilapidated state — virtually a ruin.
+A few gates still stand and could potentially be restored to their original condition, though most of the fort's walls have crumbled.

 A distant view of a gate of the fort.
 (5.4.2009.)